EmmaEwert/KITTY/docs/manual/prefabs.rst

 instance of that tile's position in a tilemap, unmodified except for rotation based on the tile's flipping, if any.

+..
+Note:: When you change a prefab instantiated from a tileset, you need to reimport that tileset.

 Object prefabs
 --------------